microsoft/azure-pipelines-extensions/Extensions/TwitterSentimentAnalysis/Src/readme.md

  - **Analyze tweets since**:  Analyze the tweets made after this time.
 By default, uses $(Release.Deployment.StartTime) and analyzes the tweets made after start of the deployment.
 Date and time should be in UTC and format should be yyyy-MM-ddTHH:mm:ssZ. eg. 2018-01-31T07:56:59Z

  - **Threshold**: Threshold value for average sentiment of the tweets analyzed.
 If the average sentiment score is less than the threshold, task will fail.
 Default value is 0.5.
-Threshold should be in between 0 and 1.
+Threshold should be between 0 and 1.

 ## Contact Information
 You can use [RM Extensions on Github](https://github.com/Microsoft/vsts-rm-extensions/issues) to report any issues.